The ftp command is the user interface to the Internet standard File Transfer Protocol (FTP). ftp transfers files to and from a remote network site.

 Sets the carriage control format subtype of the "representation type" to format-name.
 The only valid format-name is non-print, which corresponds to the default "non-print" subtype.

 Retrieves the remote-file and store it on the local machine.
 If the local file name is not specified, it is given the same name it has on the remote machine, subject to alteration by the current case, ntrans, and nmap settings.
 The current settings for "representation type", "file structure", and "transfer mode" are used while transferring the file.

 Toggles filename expansion, or "globbing", for mdelete, mget and mput.
 If globbing is turned off, filenames are taken literally.

 Globbing for mput is done as in sh(1).
 For mdelete and mget, each remote file name is expanded separately on the remote machine, and the lists are not merged.

-Expansion of a directory name is likely to be radically different from expansion of the name of an ordinary file: the exact result depends on the remote operating system and FTP server, and can be previewed with the command, mls remote-files -.
+Expansion of a directory name is likely to be radically different from expansion of the name of an ordinary file: the exact result depends on the remote operating system and FTP server, and can be previewed by doing mls remote-files -.

 mget and mput are not meant to transfer entire directory subtrees of files.
 You can do this by transferring a tar(1) archive of the subtree (using a "representation type" of "image" as set by the binary command).

 Toggles hash-sign (#) printing for each data block transferred.
 The size of a data block is 8192 bytes.